linode/docs/docs/guides/kubernetes/nomad-alongside-kubernetes/index.md

 Kubernetes and Nomad are both orchestration tools that each come with a compelling set of features.
 Despite some overlap, each tool has unique strengths and a favorable set of use cases.

-Review our [Kubernetes vs Nomad: Which Is Better?](/docs/guides/kubernetes-vs-nomad/) article to see how Kubernetes and Nomad excel in different orchestration areas.
+Review our [Kubernetes vs Nomad?](/docs/guides/kubernetes-vs-nomad/) article to see how Kubernetes and Nomad excel in different orchestration areas.

 As that guide points out, there are cases where you may want the benefits of both tools side-by-side.
 While you can accomplish this with two distinct parallel setups, it's also possible to directly run Nomad on a Kubernetes cluster.